changlinli/elm-mirror-server/DESIGN_NOTES.md

 ### Sync Behavior

 - Append-only (package unpublishing is not possible in Elm ecosystem)
+- ALL packages from the Elm server are tracked in `registry.json`, regardless of `--package-list`
+- The `--package-list` only controls which packages are downloaded, not which are tracked
+- The `all-packages` index is reconstructed from `registry.json` (no separate fetch needed)
 - Continue on individual package failures, track status in `registry.json`
 - Retry failed packages at end of sync run
 - Atomic updates to prevent inconsistent state on crash
+- Warns about entries in `--package-list` that don't exist on the Elm server

 ### Package List Format